SkillsFundingAgency/das-enterprise-automation-test-suite/README.md

 4. Where possible create the users/data on runtime and clear the users/data at the end of the tests
 5. Every Page class must extend BasePage (Project/Tests/TestSupport/BasePage) and implement the methods from it, which initiate the elements and waits for the page to load and verifies the current page

+### Helpers:
-### Helpers: The framework has the following helper classes to assist the testing (SFA.DAS.UI.FrameworkHelpers) key helpers are
+The framework has the following helper classes under SFA.DAS.UI.FrameworkHelpers project to assist the testing, key helpers are
 1. FormCompletionHelper - Which helps most of the user actions on a page
 2. PageInteractionHelper - Helps verifying data and elements on the page
 3. RandomDataGenerator - Helps creating random data to use